 Mussels Pearls vs Oysters Pearls

-The two most common mollusks for natural and cultured pearls are mussels and oysters.
+Mussels and oysters are the two most common mollusks for natural and cultured pearls.
 Although these two distant relatives produce pearls in the same way, their methods of cultivation and even the respective qualities of their pearls can differ.
-However, with a bit of practice, it becomes possible to distinguish the two.
+However, it becomes possible to distinguish the two with a bit of practice.